Tristanstormmm/DV200_Term_1/README.md

 ![landing](./ReadMe_T1/feature_1.png)

 3. **Comparison Page:** Includes a dedicated page for comparing two distinct objects from the data set.
-It utilizes Bar, Pie, and Radar or Polar Area charts to outline and compare the properties of the selected objects.
+It utilizes Bar, Pie, and Radar chart to outline and compare the properties of the selected objects.

 ![comparison](./ReadMe_T1/feature_2.png)